To use CI/CD Scanning or integrate with many of FOSSA's services, you must provision API tokens.

-To arbitrarily authenticate and query our API, add the
+To authenticate and access our API, include an

-FOSSA provides an API to access one of the largest databases in the world about open source projects and metadata.
-Currently, our registry hosts data on over 23 million components totaling beyond .5TB of data.
+FOSSA provides an API to access one of the largest databases of open source projects and metadata in the world.
+Currently, our registry hosts data on over 23 million components totaling beyond 5TB of data.

 - CI tasks